 Yields: 4 servings

-2 cups, fresh Florida tangerine juice – (juice 8 small tangerines or 6 medium tangerines OR Use fresh bottled juice) + 2 whole tangerines (for peeling and using as sections)
+2 cups, fresh Florida tangerine juice – (juice 8 small tangerines or 6 medium tangerines OR Use fresh bottled juice) + 2 whole tangerines (for peeling and also using as sections)

 3 large eggs, room temperature